p-Roxy/S.C.O.O.P-Flipper-the-Robot-/README.md

 # Flipper the Robot
-by: Patrick Coleman, Jack Mendeville, Caleb Chuang, Jack Chen, Roxy Promhouse
+Patrick Coleman, Jack Mendeville, Caleb Chuang, Jack Chen, Roxy Promhouse

 Used an Arduino and Lego Mindstorms to create a small, autonomous robot in a group of 5.